 Although Vegas is known as a casual place, most nightclubs refuse entrance to those wearing jeans, shorts, flip-flops or tennis shoes.
 Those dressed in evening clothes usually get to the head of the line.
 So dress up and enjoy.
 Don't forget your wallet if hitting the clubs.
 Cocktails generally start around US$18 and go up from there.

 The city enforces curfew on the Strip as well as downtown to prevent partying by minors.
-Anyone under the age of 18 without a parent or guardian could risk a US$300 ticket if they're found within the area bordered by Main Street, Ogden, Bridger and Maryland Parkway 9 pm-5 am.
+Anyone younger than 18 without a parent or guardian could risk a fine of up to US$300 if they're found within the area bordered by Main Street, Ogden, Bridger and Maryland Parkway 9 pm-5 am.
 The area includes the Fremont Street Experience and Fremont East.

 It's hard to argue with the quality at many of these places, but the emphasis is definitely toward those with large spending budgets or on an expense account.
 Homegrown restaurants are hard to find because most of them are outside of the hotels.
 On the plus side, those who don't often find themselves in trendsetting food cities such as New York, Chicago and Los Angeles will be happy to know that they can get a taste of all of them (and more) in Las Vegas.
 Most top restaurants offer tasting menus, prix-fixe meals and other money-saving ways to attract diners.
 Ask about special menus when you make your reservation.